ewhinihan/dfw_mslibrary/README.md

-        Studios Migration Digital Archive Project: Excel sheet uploaded each week to show progress but this sheet will ultimately be removed as it contains sensitive/confidential information about Microsoft that cannot be on a public facing website; PowerPoint deck will contain a summary slide about the project with totals calculated of videos reviewed and GB of duplicate material removed from collection.
+        Studios Migration Digital Archive Project: Excel sheet uploaded each week to show progress but this sheet will ultimately be removed as it contains sensitive/confidential information about Microsoft that cannot be on a public facing website; PowerPoint deck will contain a summary (slide 21) about the project with totals calculated of videos reviewed and GB of duplicate material removed from collection (total = 84.9GB).

         Giving Feedback Reading List (curated reading list that I created for the Library portal along with proposed communications for promotion).